 Looking for a down jacket for hiking to keep your warm and comfortable on your next outdoor adventure?

 This guide shares tips on how to choose the Best Down Jacket to suit your needs.
-Whether you are looking for the Best Overall, Best Lightweight, or a Best Value Down Jacket, we have put together a few pointers and key features on some of our favourites to help you make an informed choice.
+Whether you are looking for the Best Overall, Best Lightweight, or a Best Value Down Jacket, we have put together a few pointers and key features on some of our favourite down jackets to help you make an informed choice.

 Take a look at the comparison table below for a quick overview, or scroll down to see our top five and a detailed buyers guide for more information.